marco-cyt/Cyt/README.md

 I have tested the program, analyzing my own images from calcium-binding adapter molecule 1 (IBA-1) inmunostaining (microglia marker) and tyrosine hydroxylase (TH) inmunostaining (dopaminergic neuron marker).

-As soon as I publish a paper in a procedding or scientific journal I will upload the complete code.
+As soon as I publish the paper in a procedding or scientific journal I will upload the complete code.
+Before that, if you are interested in colaborate send me an email (marco.pena@unmsm.edu.pe).